jonbhanson/flutter_native_splash/README.md

 ## 2. Run the package

-After adding your settings, run the following command in the terminal:
+After adding your settings to `pubspec.yaml`, run the following command in the terminal:

 ```
 dart run flutter_native_splash:create